mgandham/mgandham.github.io/index.md

+## 2/17/2017
+their society had flying metal ears.
+In fact there was an entire animal kingdom of metallosynergetic lifeforms, but only a small subset of species were docile enough to reside in the inner cities.
+The ears were originally a viral lifeform much like mosquitos, and equally destructive.
+However since they preyed exclusively on other metallohybrids they could live alongside humans just fine, and in fact helped control the populations of metalmice and metalracoons for years.
+They were extremely sensitive to sound and could usually be found hanging out in the rafters of nightclubs and dancehalls across the city.
+Sometimes I'd find them perched on my window just resting, cleaning their antennae, and flapping their wings to the rhythm of my life

 ## 2/13/2017
 vibes.guide is up and I'm very happy to have an outlet for writing that is empty of any meaning or narrative.
 And yet how can I ignore the narrative that is real life?
 I got a Sharpie tattoo of a pirate skull and it has already fused into my being.
 I'm cooking spicy ass Thai food and now things are getting heated to the point where I can justify brewing Thai iced tea, and I am excited about my developing culinary skill set.
 I'm not ignoring my inherent tendencies but channeling them instead